micmejia/bible-dump/NKJV/Exodus/Exod 30.md

 A cubit _shall be_ its length and a cubit its width--it shall be square--and two cubits _shall be_ its height.
 Its horns _shall be_ of one piece with it.

 ###### 3
-And you shall overlay its top, its sides all around, and its horns with pure gold; and you shall make for it a [^a]molding of gold all around.
+And you shall overlay its top, its sides all around, and its horns with pure gold; and you shall make for it a molding of gold all around.

 ###### 4
 Two gold rings you shall make for it, under the molding on both its sides.
 You shall place _them_ on its two sides, and they will be holders for the poles with which to bear it.